Sapir52/Real_time_emotion_detection/README.md

 Face detection is one of the most common applications of Artificial Intelligence.

 # The purpose:
-I built the face recognition app that will work in the Browser.
+The purpose of the project is to build a app for facial recognition that will work in the Browser.

-From the face, I predicted the emotion, gender, age and type of emoji.
+The face will allow to predict the  emotion, gender, age and type of emoji.

 # Explanation of the files:
 Face-api.js - Has brought a JavaScript API for face detection and face recognition in the browser implemented on top of the tensorflow.js core API.